SurniaUlula/wpsso-organization/README.md

 <p><strong>Manage Organization markup for Google's Rich Cards and Knowledge Graph.</strong></p>

-<p>Customize your Website name, alternate name, description, and URL for each WordPress local / language / region.</p>
+<p>Customize your WebSite name, alternate name, description, and URL for each WordPress local / language / region.</p>

 <p>Select an Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.), logo and/or banner for Schema Articles.</p>